Current coastal and estuary grants round

 Applications will initially be checked to confirm eligibility and completeness.
 Ineligible incomplete or late applications will not be assessed.

-• action is identified in a certified Coastal Zone Management Plan/Coastal Management Program (except for exempt activities)
+• action is identified in a certified coastal zone management plan/coastal management program (except for exempt activities)

-• the project aligns to statewide and this grant program's priorities and objectives
+• the project aligns to statewide, and this grant program's priorities and objectives

 • the project meets one or more of the management objectives for the relevant coastal management area

-• council commitment to maintaining works in a condition suitable to meet its design intent for the design life
+• commitment to maintaining works in a condition suitable to meet its design intent for the design life

 • the extent to which the project cost-effectively addresses one or more of the program stream objectives